IBM-Cloud/isv-operator-product-deploy-sample/README.md

 This git repository contains a sample Node-Red Operator that helps you understand how to set up and prepare your Operator bundle directory structure for the **Operator Onboarding program**.

-This guide will help you learn the best practices to be followed for preparing your operator bundle artifacts which is required while onboarding an operator to **Ibm Cloud Catalog**.
+This guide will help you learn the best practices to be followed for preparing your operator bundle artifacts which is required while onboarding an operator to **IBM Cloud Catalog**.

 Before you start, please check out the *Pre-requisites* section.